muftring/iu-netsci/topics/communities.md

 - fewer edges between communities

 ### Edge Betweenness (Girvan & Newman)
-> **betweenness** measures how a node participates in shortest path based communication int he network
+> **betweenness** measures how a node participates in shortest path based communication in the network

 Edge Betweenness: similar notion, how many times an *edge* participates in the shortest path in all pairs of nodes compared to total number of shortest paths.